Deterous/LibIRD/README.md

 ## Using the LibIRD library

 LibIRD was originally made for creating reproducible, redump-style IRDs when dumping PS3 discs with [MPF](https://github.com/SabreTools/MPF).
 If you wish to integrate LibIRD into your own application, read the examples [here](LibIRD).

+## Limitations

+Currently, LibIRD does not produce correct IRDs for ISOs with non-contiguous files.
+Therefore, do not consider this library "stable" until v1.0.0 is released.